BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 Per swap, LPers earn premium fee (derived from price impact) and trading fee.
 The LP revenue (= premium + trading fee) is partially splitted into protocol fee for the protocol developer.

 - Trading fee is a configurable param, defined by a percentage of order size.
 More precisely, trading fee equals $fee * amountIN$, current $fee =0.3$%.
-Read [swap & fee computation at router](https://github.com/orgs/BrownFi/projects/1/views/1?pane=issue&itemId=51336823).
 - Protocol fee equals $m * revenue$, where $0\leq m \leq 1$ is a configurable param.
 - The protocol fee is splitted per swap and sent to a pre-defined address.
 - By default, protocol fee is $m=0.2$ (i.e. 20% of LP revenue).